 Today's Date:

-Requestor's Name: Phone# .
+Requestor's Name: Phone#:

-District Name: Which I DL Room to be Used: .
+District Name: Which IDL Room to be Used:

-of Student's Participating: Participating Teac hers: .
+of Student's Participating: Participating Teachers:

-Student Grade Level: Teacher(s) e-mail: .
+Student Grade Level: Teacher(s) e-mail:

-Teacher(s) e-mail: .
+Teacher(s) e-mail:

-Subject/Curriculum you would like to cov
+Subject/Curriculum you would like to cover in

-Do you know of a content provider for thi s subject/curriculum?
-If so: Plea ase list their name, phone number and/or email address and websi te url (if applicable).
+Do you know of a content provider for this sub oject/curriculum?
+If so: Please list their name, phone number and/or email address and website u rl (if applicable).

-Requested Event or Program: (if applicable e)
+Requested Event or Program: (if applicable)

 Desired Date: Time: AM to AM

-PM to
+(Must have at least two weeks notice) PM to PM

 (Please give alternate date below)

 Desired Date: Time: AM to AM

 PM to PM

-If you are already in contact with a conte nt provider (i.e. zoo, museum, et cc) do you know what the charge is for their program?
+If you are already in contact with a content pre- ovider (i.e. zoo, museum, etc) do y ou know what the c harge is for their program?

-Yes No If so, what is th e charge? .
+Yes No If so, what is the charg ge? .

-Principal's Signature:
+Principal's Signature: .